 Founded in the UK, food delivery company Deliveroo now operates in many cities worldwide.
 While their central website targets customers making food deliveries, this landing page is aimed at restaurants that are looking to partner with Deliveroo.

 It’s clear that the company has pinpointed the needs of their target market and has defined the overriding aim of their landing page.
 This helps to make a distinction between their main website and this one.
 Every bit of copy and design decision has been tailored to fit their goal.

-Instead of photos of luscious salads and fresh-out-the-oven quiches, the overall design is much more business-oriented.
+Instead of photos of luscious salads and fresh-out-the-oven quiches seen on their general website, the overall design of this landing page is much more business-oriented.
 The video at the top focuses on restaurants and deliveries, rather than the customers.
 There’s also a short, explanatory sentence to instantly highlight what restaurants can gain from partnering with Deliveroo.
 A simple statistic helps strengthen this message.

 What you can learn from Deliveroo’s landing page:

 Utilize online forms: A common element in landing pages, online forms can help companies gather important information about customers.
 However, if they’re too long or complicated, customers are likely to get put off.
 In this case, Deliveroo has included only the most crucial details and has made it easy to fill in the form, thanks to convenient drop-down lists and clear labeling.

 This event website by Epicurrence promotes their four-day conference for creatives.
 Merging adventure sports and activities with intimate, interactive discussions, this one-of-a-kind event is perfectly captured in this unique landing page example.